Responses to a range of Questions and Answers are provided here. Please email TEIReform@facs.nsw.gov.au to pose further questions not answered here.

 Existing district boundaries will remain but will be grouped together from later this year.
 TEI planning and design will be undertaken at the local level, including ensuring that current district boundaries and the needs of people within those boundaries are recognised.

-Answer: No. Targeted earlier intervention program funding of over $150 million will not be reduced as a result of the reform process.
+Answer: No. Targeted earlier intervention program funding of approximately $131 million will not be reduced as a result of the reform process.

 Answer: We are not deciding future funding distribution until the shape of reform is determined and Districts have undertaken local consultation and planning.
 The first stage in the Targeted Earlier Intervention Program Reform is to work with stakeholders to examine strengths and potential areas for improvement in the current system.